majus/n8n-nodes-web3/README.md

 How to use:

 1. Create a new empty workflow.
-1. Import `examples/squid-route.json`
+1. Import `examples/squid-route.json`.
+1. Double-click on each of the Squid nodes and choose Squid API access credentials (obtain one [here](https://squidrouter.typeform.com/integrator-id)).
 1. Execute the workflow manually.
-1. Double click on the rightmost node and check the route data.
+1. Double-click on the rightmost node and check the route data.

+### Flow balances (FLIX)

+Fetch all token balances for a Flow account using FLIX template.

+Custom nodes used: Flow Query.

+How to use:

+1. Create a new empty worflow.
+1. Import `examples/flow-flix-balances.json`.
+1. Double-click on the Flow Query node and choose the Flow FVM account credentials, or create one using account address, key index and a private key.
+1. Execute the workflow manually.
+1. Double-click on the rightmost node and check the account balances.

 [Screencast from 2025-04-02 15-08-04.webm](https://github.com/user-attachments/assets/c5f70fd8-20c4-4ada-a840-d6316be31123)